Background Check Duration: What to Expect

 Give it a little more time.
 The company may have waited a couple more days to start your background check, or the background check company could be delayed.
 Contact the interviewer next week to ask for an update.

-"I've been waiting for my background check to clear for a government position since May 2020, I was told by the agency with whom the position is with, there's a backlog on background checks but other non-governmental employers are getting them back sooner.
+"I've been waiting for my background check to clear for a government position since May 2020; I was told by the agency with whom the position is that there's a backlog on background checks but other non-governmental employers are getting them back sooner.
 What could this possibly mean?"

 This could mean several things.
 Here are some factors to consider: